tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 An Infection by a virus, right from the point of finding a host, to the point of either killing the host, or leaving it to create more copies of itself while the host dies slowly, involves majorly six steps.

 These differ in some details based on the virus.
 But the fundamentals remain the same.
 Let's dive in!

+It all starts with finding that perfect match.
+Remember the 'host specificity' we talked about ?
+This comes into play right now.